FAQ

 Q. If my car is damaged in an accident and the other party is At Fault, which insurance company will pay for the repairs to my vehicle?

-A. If you are not At Fault, you have a choice.
+If you are not At Fault, you have a choice.
 If you have appropriate coverage you may allow your company to pay for repairs and a rental car, if needed.
 However, your deductible will be subtracted from the total amount.
 This repair is often quicker.
 Your insurance company will then collect your deductible from the At Fault driver’s insurance company and reimburse you several months after the accident occurred.

 Q. In the event my vehicle is totaled, will I be paid a replacement cost?